'Dang gui' (white roots), goji (small berries), Chinese red dates, palm sugar (yellow)

 Tradition Chinese herbal tea with ‘dang gui’ (當歸), goji berries (枸杞) and red dates (红枣) – a female health tonic

-Here is my simple recipe on how to make this herbal tea.
-Dangui, goji berries and red dates are available from most Chinese grocery stores across Australia.
+Here’s a simple recipe for making this herbal tea.
+You can find Dangui, goji berries, and red dates at most Chinese grocery stores in Australia.

 Ingredients

-(Please consume in moderation to avoid ‘over-heat’ – this recipe makes 2 serves to be consumed over 2 days)
+Note: Please consume in moderation to avoid overheating; this recipe yields 2 servings, meant to be enjoyed over 2 days.

-• 1 tbsp. of sugar (I prefer Chinese rock sugar or palm sugar)
+• 1 tbsp sugar (Chinese rock sugar or palm sugar preferred)

 • 1.5 cups of water

-Note: Rock sugar is less sweet than regular sugar. it is said to have nourishing benefits to the lung and stomach and may provide relief to coughs.
-White rock sugar is produced using a more modern method.
-Yellow rock sugar is produced using a more traditional method.
+Note: Rock sugar is less sweet than regular sugar and is believed to offer nourishing benefits for the lungs and stomach, potentially providing relief from coughs.
+White rock sugar is produced using a modern method, while yellow rock sugar is made using a traditional method

 Method